 they are forced to make difficult decisions about their workforce & business, the service aims to equip businesses

 with the tools and guidance they require to make plans for the future, whatever the outcome might be.

-One of the aims of the service is to engage with businesses, discover what challenges they are facing as the economic crisis evolves and gather information around the local needs, in order to shape our services and provide additional resources if required.
+One of the aims of the service is to engage with businesses, discover what challenges they are facing and gather information around the local needs, in order to shape our services and provide additional resources if required.

 Where job losses may be preventable, the Coventry & Warwickshire Redundancy Support Service can help by exploring solutions and options with businesses who are in a position to potentially retain jobs.
 Solutions could include emergency funding, finance opportunities and upskilling existing staff to fulfil new roles.

 Other delivery partners with services for job seekers, include Coventry & Warwickshire Chamber of Commerce, Department for Work & Pensions and Career's Hub.

 Providing a front door service, the CWLEP Growth Hub identifies the business’ initial needs and registers the relevant data, recording the services and support needed.
 This helps to build a digital support plan for the business, which can be built upon as further requirements are identified.

 Offering a blend of business support and employment support the Department for Work and Pensions provides an established service and works with the CW Redundancy Support Service to address the various barriers job seekers may experience to re-entering the job market.

 For employers making over 20 redundancies, there is a statutory requirement for DWP to directly support and record redundancies and job brokerage is offered as a part of this service, together with the CW Redundancy Support Service.